AusRehab

 What is a Return to Work Case Conference?

-Like all other workers compensation case conferences, a return to work case conference helps the key players of a claim convene to discuss the worker’s progress, align expectations, and set goals.
+Like all other workers compensation case conferences, a return to work (RTW) case conference helps the key players of a claim convene to discuss the worker’s progress, align expectations, and set goals.

 The worker’s return to the workplace should be implemented thoughtfully, and the worker should never be immediately re-assigned to pre-injury work duties.